If you’re experiencing personal difficulties, you could be eligible to access your super to cover unpaid expenses on compassionate grounds.

 - your mortgage repayments are for a property that belongs to your dependant, other family member or a friend

 - your mortgage repaments are for any property other than your primary home (i.e. this doesn’t include investment properties or second homes).

 Your super may be accessed to pay for modifications to your car or home that are needed to support the special needs of someone with a severe disability.
 This includes both you and your dependants.

 Death and terminal illnessRead more

 Tax on withdrawals

-Depending on your age and whether you’ve given us your tax file number, payments have a taxable and non-taxable component.
+Any super you receive before reaching your preservation age will generally not be tax-free.
+Depending on your age and whether you’ve given us your tax file number, super payments made to you have a taxable and non-taxable component.